ramaaru/WEDE5020_PART2/Urban Connect tech/README.md

 - Created responsive layout with media queries.
 - Styled forms, buttons, and navigation.
 - Enhanced interactivity with hover/focus states.
+ ### v1.3 - About page Enhancement
+-Improved About page image layout to be fully responsive (auto-scaling on all devices).
+-Added .about-image CSS class with max-width: 100%; height: auto; for smooth resizing.
+-Maintained original layout and structure — no new sections or content added.
+-Verified visual consistency across Chrome, Edge, and mobile viewports.

 ---